hackolade/docs/Studio/Connecttoarepositoryhub.md

 &nbsp;

-Besides securing your remote repositories, such a hub provides additional features on top of the standard feature set of Git.&nbsp; For example, the peer review feature is a very popular extension to Git that is supported by most of the repository hubs.
+Besides securing your remote repositories, these hubs provide additional features on top of the standard feature set of Git.&nbsp; For example, the peer review feature is a very popular extension to Git that is supported by most of the repository hubs.
 It allows changes made by a user to be reviewed and approved by another user before being merged into a target branch.

 &nbsp;

 Hackolade Studio is integrating with most of the popular repository hubs to bring peer review capabilities right into the application.
-You can [submit for review](<Submitforreview.md>) the changes made in a repository, without leaving Hackolade Studio.&nbsp; You can also list and [review change requests](<Reviewchangerequests.md>) submitted by other contributors.&nbsp; This review process is made easy by the data model visualization features of Hackolade Studio.&nbsp; Instead of presenting you with a complex text diff, Hackolade Studio shows you graphically what has been modified in a data model using its [compare view](<Compareandmergemodels.md>).&nbsp; This helps understand every single change, and decide whether or not it is legitimate.
+You can [submit for review](<Submitforreview.md>) the changes made in a repository, without leaving Hackolade Studio.&nbsp; You can also list and [review change requests](<Reviewchangerequests.md>) submitted by other contributors.&nbsp; This review process is made easy by the data model visualization features of Hackolade Studio.&nbsp; Instead of presenting a complex text diff screen, Hackolade Studio shows graphically what has been modified in a data model using its [compare view](<Compareandmergemodels.md>).&nbsp; This helps understand changes, and decide whether they are legitimate.

 &nbsp;